QuantumEngineeredSystems/QuestBase.jl/docs/src/API.md

 ## Symbolic Utilities

 QuestBase contains a number of symbolic utilities to help with the symbolic manipulation of the equations of motion.
-These are function on the top of the Symbolics.jl package and are consired **non-public**.
+These are function on the top of the Symbolics.jl package and are considered **non-public**.

 ```@docs
 QuestBase.d